 - Your character needs to be someone the reader wants to be with for a whole book.

 - While a confiding tone is easy, distance is more difficult to achieve.

 It’s time to reach for your bookshelf, online or otherwise, and choose one of your favourite novels:

 - Notice first, through two or three chapters, ‘whose head are we in?’

 - Is it from a single viewpoint or many?

 - Whose story is it?
 By that, I mean who has the most crucial place in the story arc?
-Some characters are fascinating but they come in briefly as catalysts, that’s not what I mean.
-Who is the character who is most challenged and developed, who is it really about?
+Some characters are fascinating but they come in briefly as catalysts; that’s not what I mean.
+The character who is most challenged and developed, that is who it is really about.

 - Is the story told from inside that person’s head and heart?
 If no, why do you think not?
 If yes, what does that give the reader?